-The CDC class low to moderate as 300 mg per day, which is about 2 to 3 cups of coffee.
+The CDC class "low to moderate" intake as 300 mg per day, which is about 2 to 3 cups of coffee.
 However, a person should consider decreasing their caffeine intake if an infant seems irritable or fussy.

 According to the FDA, the American Academy of Pediatrics discourage children and adolescents from consuming caffeine.
 In particular, energy drinks can contain an unhealthy amount of sugar as well as caffeine.

-Caffeine may have more severe effects on a person who has an underlying health condition.
+Caffeine may have more severe effects on a person with an underlying health condition.

-Although there is no clear link between caffeine and heart health, people who are more sensitive to caffeine may have heart palpitations and may wish to reduce their caffeine intake.
+Although no link clearly connects caffeine and heart health, people who are more sensitive to caffeine might have heart palpitations and may wish to reduce their caffeine intake.

 Caffeine affects people differently, depending on their general health, age, weight, and height.
-A person who does not consume caffeine regularly may be more affected than a person who frequently drinks coffee.
+A person who does not consume caffeine regularly may experience its effects in a more pronounced way than a person who frequently drinks coffee.

 U.S. government dietary guidelines suggest adults may consume up to 400 mg of caffeine a day as part of their diet.
 This quantity is equivalent to around three to five 8-ounce cups of coffee.

-It is not clear what impact caffeine and stimulants may have on children and adolescents.
-Hence why the American Academy of Pediatrics advise that children and adolescents should not consume caffeine.
+The impact caffeine and stimulants on children and adolescents is not clear.
+This explains the advice of the American Academy of Pediatrics that children and adolescents should not consume caffeine.

 People can find caffeine in many different products.
 The most obvious are caffeinated drinks, such as coffee, tea, cola, and energy drinks.
 Manufacturers also add caffeine to some foods, such as candies, and it occurs naturally in chocolate.